 It’s often said that the only constant to expect is change.
 Without question, this is the case for the telecom industry, which is undergoing massive changes wrought by digital transformation and the development of 5G networks.
-And, while customer experience in telecom industry organizations has always taken high priority, the ways in which operators are communicating with customers is undergoing significant – and much needed – change.
+And, while customer experience in telecom industry organizations has always taken high priority, the ways in which operators are communicating with customers is undergoing significant – and much needed – convert into channel-less communication.

 For the most part, operators understand the need for omnichannel communications with customers, wherein customer experience is consistent across every channel, be it traditional phone calls, email, text, an app, social media or physically at a brick and mortar location.
 Yet, the omnichannel approach can create silos that don’t allow information to travel freely to all of the people and applications that need it.
 So operators are having to learn how to improve customer experience in telecom networks.